FrancescoMariottini/challenge-api-deployment/README.md

 Werkzeug|1.0.1

 ### Highlights ###
-First we had to find a root Dockerimage.
-While we found an existing image with ubuntu and python 3.8 already installed, it was too big (1.2 Go) so we opted in the end to start from a ubuntu image (without python) and to add some layers on top.
+First we had to find a base Dockerimage.
+While we found an existing image with ubuntu and python 3.8 already installed, it was too big (1.2 Go) so we opted in the end to start from the latest official ubuntu image that already had python 3.8 too, installing python3-pip ourselves.

 ## Step 6: Deploy your Docker image in Heroku ##
 Heroku allowed to push the docker container on their server and to start it (more information [here](https://github.com/becodeorg/BXL-Bouman-2.22/tree/master/content/05.deployment/4.Web_Application)).

 ### Highlights ###
+Making log messages available in the heroku web UI requird special attention.
+It turned out python print statements by themself were not reflected stdout additionally needed flushing.

 ## Step 7: Document your API ##
 API is documented [here](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/main/Documentation.md).